mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 - Set up an Artifact Registry repository
 - Package and push a Gatekeeper policy as OCI artifact to Artifact Registry
 - Set up a GKE cluster with Config Sync and Policy Controller
-- Deploy this Gatekeeper policy as OCI artifact with Config Sync
+- Deploy a Gatekeeper policy as OCI artifact with Config Sync

 _To illustrate this during this blog, we will leverage [Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller), but the same approach could be done if you install Gatekeeper by yourself.
 Policy Controller is based on the open source OPA Gatekeeper._